eliflores/ruby-koans/README.md

 [Ruby Koans](http://rubykoans.com/) :-)

-Have you reached enlightenment? :-d
+Have you reached enlightenment? :-D